SaulDoesCode/shok/README.md

   - `/get-tags <moniker>`: Get the tags for a user identified by their "moniker".
   - `/unset-tags <moniker> <tag> ...`: Remove tags from a user identified by their "moniker".
   - `/vars-with-tags <tag> ...`: Get variables from the scoped variable store of the current user that have specified tags.
+  - `/server-timestamp`: Get the current server's time as a timestamp number
+  - `/cmd command args args args`: Run a command on the server and get the output if you're the admin

 ### Error Responses

 - If the user is not logged in (session check fails), the API will respond with an error message indicating "not logged in".
 - If the message length exceeds the maximum limit (2048 characters), the API will respond with an error message indicating "message too long".
 - If any other errors occur during message parsing or processing, the API will respond with an appropriate error message.